||Director: Claudia L. Moreno

 The Major in Social Work

-Students pursuing a Bachelor of Arts degree in social work will need a concentration of 18 credits in one of the social sciences as well as nine credits in two of the other social sciences: Psychology Political Science Sociology History Economics
+Students pursuing a Bachelors of Social Work will need 45 credits in the Social Work Professional core and a concentration of 18 credits in one of the social sciences as well as nine credits in two of the other social sciences: Psychology, Political Science, Sociology, History, Criminal Justice, and Economics.